 It takes research.

 Do you think Taylor Swift is a successful businesswoman?
 Make your case.
 Find some evidence to back up your contention (thesis).
 Keep focused though.
-Remember, it doesn’t matter whether you like her personally or artistically- though, these factors probably influenced your decision to choose her for your subject.
+Remember, it doesn’t matter whether you like her personally or artistically- though, these factors probably influenced your decision to choose her for your subject, and that's a good thing.
+It's always easier to research a topic that floats your boat.
 Your guiding light throughout the process should be your “research topic question”- is Taylor Swift a successful businesswoman?
 How would you define “success?”
 Should you choose your criteria based solely on your own experience, or do you need to first understand how businesspeople and/or academics define success?
 Which experts should you choose to establish your credibility as a trustworthy researcher?
 What happens if, during the course of your research, having used your carefully chosen criteria, you arrive at the conclusion that Ms. Swift is not a successful businessperson?
 Bummer.
 But, here’s the good news- it doesn’t matter.
 If you’ve done due diligence, and proven yourself to be an honest broker; you’re in great shape.
 Always follow your research through to the logical conclusion, even if you hoped for a different outcome.
 Remember, your teachers/audience will be grading you on your understanding of the process.
 Your conclusion will never be taken seriously if your research process is suspect.

 1570s, 'act of searching closely,' from M.Fr. recerche (1530s), from O.Fr. recercher 'seek out, search closely,' from re-, intensive prefix, + cercher 'to seek for' (see search).
 Meaning 'scientific inquiry' is first attested 1630s (from the Online Etymology Dictionary)